tatianegercina/FinTech/05-Student-Resources/unit-10/readme.md

 <summary>Hodrick Prescott Filter:</summary>
 The Hodrick Prescott filter separates your data into trend and noise, and converts them into two pandas Series.
 These series can be placed into a DataFrame, or plotted directly allowing for easy visualization.

-For this example, we'll use Tesla stock price data from the last 10 years:
+For this example, we'll use Tesla stock price data from the last 10 years.
+The date column will be converted to `datetime` type upon reading the csv which gives us fully date functionality, and displays our charts appropriately:

 ![TSLA_df](Resources/TSLA_df.png)